 “If you just tell the truth, you never have to be worried about being caught in a lie” ~ Kathy Lee Gifford

 Besides, and this is the part the addict never realizes until someone shows up and enlightens their Partner as I’ve just done.
 It’s when their Partner is told “you know all of those weird things that have been happening in your relationship, all of those subtle things that you knew something just wasn’t right, yet you couldn’t put your finger on it?
-Those are all the RED FLAGS we have been preaching about.”
+Those are all the WARNING SIGNS we have been preaching about.”
 I wrote about these in My Partner Betrayed Me: “Am I Enough?”
 (Part I).

 So, not only is it imperative to be honest with your Partner, but it is also a good idea and self-imposed policy of honesty, integrity, and confidentiality to everyone you interact with.
 Withholding information is tantamount to lying by omission.
 As it pertains to lying, honesty is always the best policy.